planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 ---

-Hello, I'm Hong Minhee, [Libplanet] commiter at Planetarium.
+Hello, I'm Hong Minhee, [Libplanet] committer at Planetarium.
 In this post, I want to talk about why we came to a conclusion to run unit tests on Unity too, the most widely used game engine, and how we actually approached it.